Allem Alby

-Sales
+Commercial performance

 Allem Alby album sales reached +750,000 copies, although it did not reach the number of sales of the previous album Aktar Wahed, but it left a great imprint in Arabic music in terms of the great development in musical arrangements and melodies.
 It contains a variety of musical genres, including hip-hop, R&B, pop and rock.

-Criticism

-Amr Diab was criticized by the press because of the long hair with curly tufts, and the color of red hair on the cover of the Allem Alby album, but despite that it was a good way to promote the album.